MicrosoftDocs/power-platform/power-platform/admin/wp-licensing-faq.md

 Free trials are 90 days long.

 ### Is there a way to develop my Microsoft Flow skills for more than 90 days?
-Yes, with the PowerApps Community Plan you get a free environment for individual use with functionality including the Common Data Service (Common Data Service).
+Yes, with the PowerApps Community Plan you get a free environment for individual use with functionality including the Common Data Service.
 In this environment you can explore and learn everything about Microsoft Flow and PowerApps for free, but the PowerApps Community Plan is not intended for production use.

 [Learn more](https://powerapps.microsoft.com/pricing/)